strimzi/strimzi.github.io/_posts/2024-03-22-kraft-migration.md

 The final step is about reconfiguring the KRaft controllers without the connection to ZooKeeper and disabling the migration flag.
 When all the KRaft controllers are rolled, the cluster is working in full KRaft mode and the ZooKeeper ensemble is not used anymore.
-From now on, it is possible to deprovision the ZooKeeper nodes if not used for any other purposes within your environment.
+From now on, it is possible to deprovision the ZooKeeper nodes from your environment.

 ![Cluster full KRaft](/assets/images/posts/2024-03-22-kraft-migration-06-kraft-cluster.png)